jaspector

 Monday-Friday, 8 a.m. to 4 p.m

-Typical inspection sequence: City review, county trade permit where needed, field inspections, then occupancy issuance when required
+Typical sequence: City review, county trade permit where needed, field inspections, then occupancy issuance when required

 St. Ann posts a detailed public list including fence, shed, interior remodel, roof replacement, deck, porch, driveway, stairs, egress windows, dumpster or pod, pool, handrails, guardrails, foundation repair, sump pump install, exterior window and door frame size changes, solar panels, new construction, and demolition

-Typical processing time is Occupancy inspections are good for 120 days so long as no one moves in or out of the property.
+Building permit processing times in St. Ann, MO typically run Occupancy inspections are good for 120 days so long as no one moves in or out of the property.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in St. Ann, MO.
 The following work is generally exempt: Thin public summary; St. Ann instead publishes a permit-required list and advises calling city hall if unsure.
+When in doubt, confirm with the local building department before starting work.